 My first serious job was in finance.
 I later worked in marketing for a number of years, with clients of all sizes - from a large PLC to a farmer selling his own CDs.
 Later still, I started my own business, a consultancy based on the successful Beermat books.
-Mike Southon and I ran this for several years, but it suffered the fate of many innovative start-ups, failing to 'cross the chasm' from the market of eager Early Adopters to the world of the Early Majority (where the big money is).
-Still, we did well for a few years, and when we quietly wound it up we didn't own anybody any money.
 One my favourite clients was Ashridge Business School, where I worked with the lecturers to help them develop book ideas.
 Recently I was asked by City University to create and deliver a series of undergraduate lectures myself, on Marketing Strategy.

-So all in all, I've seen business from many angles, and enjoyed my engagement with all of them.
+So all in all, I've seen business from many angles, from The Singing Farmer to Michael Porter, and have enjoyed my engagement with all of them.

-Here are my business books, starting, of course, with The Beermat Entrepreneur, my biggest success.
-It was co-authored with Mike Southon, who co-founded the very successful Instruction Set training company.
-It first published in the UK in 2002 and became an Amazon bestseller and has been translated into nine languages.
+Here are my business books, starting with The Beermat Entrepreneur, co-authored with Mike Southon.
+It was first published in the UK in 2002 and became an Amazon bestseller and has been translated into nine languages.
 A fully updated new edition was issued in 2018, and was Book of the Month in WH Smith Travel (that's the Smiths at airports and railway stations) in September of that year.

 The Beermat Entrepreneur